We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

-If your TV keeps restarting try the following
+When your TV keeps restarting, try the following

 - Turn the TV off using the power switch.